-IMAGE: Canteen & Sisters Rest Room, 16 A.G.H.
+IMAGE: Canteen & Sisters Rest Room (with Sugar Loaf Hill/Gresswell Hill in the background), 16 A.G.H.
 Courtesy of the Alice Broadhurst Collection, Yarra Plenty Library.

-An interesting (at times fascinating) aspect to our work has been the sifting through of a plethora of information relevant to our Project, trying to find the facts that are pertinent to our articles.
+An interesting (at times fascinating) aspect to our local history project work has been the sifting through of a plethora of information relevant to our project, trying to find the facts that are pertinent to our articles.

-Information found so far reveals that the Hill here in Macleod (now known as Gresswell Hill) has in the distant past been referred to as ‘Mount Sugarloaf’ and also as ‘Sugarloaf Hill’.
+Information found so far reveals that the Hill here in Macleod (now known as Gresswell Hill) has in years past been referred to as ‘Mount Sugarloaf’ and also as ‘Sugar Loaf Hill’.

-We do now know that for some reason (still unexplained) Mount Sugarloaf/Sugarloaf Hill was renamed Gresswell Hill after Dr Dan Astley Gresswell http://www.montparktospringthorpe.com/721-2/.
-However the timing and reasoning behind that change remains unclear.
+We do know that for some reason (still unexplained) Mount Sugarloaf/Sugar Loaf Hill was renamed Gresswell Hill after a Dr Dan Astley Gresswell (https://www.montparktospringthorpe.com/721-2/).

 Perhaps it was due to some confusion over the existing elevation out at Kinglake West that at the time was (also?) known as Mount Sugarloaf?

-To this end a clue was found (or at least we thought it was found) in a 1999 ‘Heritage Citation’ to do with the Mont Park Military Mental Block (later the Plenty Hospital Administration Block) that at that time was still standing here in the grounds of Mont Park.
+To this end a clue was found (or at least we thought it was found) in a 1999 ‘Heritage Citation’ to do with the Mont Park Military Mental Block/Building (later known as the Plenty Hospital Administration Block).

-It was in this lengthy citation that the following was written that seemed to connect the Hill’s name to a famous battle in World War One.
+This Citation was written and submitted to Authorities in an effort to preserve this particular building in 1998.
+Sadly this building was demolished soon thereafter.
+But it was in this lengthy Citation that the following (see below) was written, that seemed to connect the Hill’s name to a famous battle in World War One.

-This citation read ….
-“The hill was named ‘Mt Sugarloaf’, probably by veterans of the 1916 battle of Fromelles, where the Sugar Loaf salient was attacked during the 1916 Somme offensive.”
+This Citation read ….
+“The hill was named ‘Mt Sugarloaf’, probably by veterans of the 1916 battle of Fromelles, where the Sugar Loaf salient (aka a heavily manned ‘enemy’ position with many machine guns that jutted towards the British lines) was attacked by our soldiers during the 1916 Somme offensive.”

-However, just when we thought that perhaps we had stumbled across the reason or rationale for the naming of Mount Sugarloaf/Sugarloaf Hill we found this Real Estate Sale Map of the area going back to a land sale dated 1887 (prior to World War 1 :-/).
+However, just when we thought that perhaps we had stumbled across the reason or rationale for the naming of Mount Sugarloaf/Sugar Loaf Hill, we found this Real Estate Sale Map of the area going back to a land sale dated 1887 (a long time prior to World War One).